 Finland is often seen as one of the best countries to retire in, especially for anyone who wants a safe, comfortable location to retire in.
 Those who love being surrounded by pristine nature will feel most at home here.
 However, harsh winters and a high cost of living can keep the more frugal retiree at bay.
 Your personal situation will decide if this haven of education and the midnight sun is the right place to spend your golden years.

 Tips on Affording Retirement

 - Moving abroad takes more than financial stability.
 A financial advisor can work with you to break down all the necessary preparations, such as what to expect with tax implications.
 However, finding the right financial advisor for you doesn’t have to be hard.
-SmartAsset’s free tool only takes five minutes to match you with financial advisors in your area.
-If you’re ready to work with an advisor who will help you accomplish your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have free introductory calls with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- Depending on the individual, one’s Social Security benefit’s value may be enough to cover these expenses.
+- Depending on the individual, one’s Social Security benefit value may be enough to cover these expenses.
 Using this Social Security calculator, you can estimate your benefit amount.

 Photo credit: ©iStock.com/basiczto, ©iStock.com/Sasha_Suzi, ©iStock.com/ssiltane